Visit These Landmarks of the Kennedy Family in Massachusetts

 Dorchester, Boston

 The John F. Kennedy Presidential Library and Museum sits on a ten-acre, waterfront parcel on Columbia Point overlooking Boston Harbor.
-Since it opened on October 20, 1979, the JFK Library has hosted millions of visitors from throughout the world, making it one of Boston’s most popular tourist attractions and a major educational center for the study of mid-20th century American history.
+Since opening on October 20, 1979, the JFK Library has hosted millions of visitors from throughout the world, making it one of Boston’s most popular tourist attractions and a major educational center for the study of American history.
 The Kennedy Library is administered by the National Archives and Records Administration and supported, in part, by the John F. Kennedy Library Foundation, a non-profit organization.
 It is the only presidential library in New England and one of thirteen in the United States.

 Rose F. Kennedy Rose Garden